tailsdotcom/data-test-initial/README.md

 GROUP BY dog_name, breed, signup_date, flavour
 ```

+*(If you'd like something to help you work with this, you might want to use a tool like [DB Fiddle](https://www.db-fiddle.com/) to test out your SQL.
+You can paste the content of [this file](https://github.com/tailsdotcom/data-test-initial/blob/master/part_3_sample_ddl.sql) into the left hand pane of that tool and the query above into the right hand pane to create yourself an environment which you can test in.
+You'll know if you've set it up right, if you run the query above before correcting it and you get an error saying something like `You have an error in your SQL syntax`)*

 **Extension questions** - *these are if you want to show off your skills and are not required, so only do these if it took you less than 5 minutes to do the first part, and don't spend more than 20 minutes on them*.
 - We're interested in when customers change their favourite flavour.
 Write a query which will find the `flavour` and `order_date` for any blends which had a different `flavour` to the previous blend for that pet.
 Restrict your answer to pets with a `dog_id` less than 100.
 - Take the query you've just written and adapt it to display which flavour changes (i.e. combination of the `flavour` before the change and the `flavour` after the change) are most common.